To enjoy the full Mail & Guardian online experience: please upgrade your browser

-European naval aircraft have fired at pirate-owned supplies on the Somali coastline for the first time since the EU authorised such strikes.
+A European naval helicopter fired at pirate-owned supplies on the Somali coastline on Tuesday, for the first time since the European Union authorised such strikes.
+(Mohamed Dahir, AFP)

 “The focused, precise and proportionate action was conducted from the air and all forces returned safely to EU warships on completion,” the EU’s naval mission said.